 When two different drivers share the A5, the optional memory system makes it convenient for both.
-Each setting activates different, customized memories for the driver’s seat position, outside mirror angle and climate settings.
+Each setting activates different, customized memories for the driver’s seat position, suspension setting and outside mirror angle.
 The Cascada doesn’t offer a memory system.

 The A5 Prestige has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Cascada doesn’t offer a heads-up display.

 The A5’s standard power windows have a locking feature to keep children in the rear seat from operating them.
 Buick does not offer a locking feature on the Cascada’s standard power windows.

 The Keyless Engine Start/Stop standard on the A5 allows you to start the engine without removing a key from pocket or purse.
 The Buick Cascada doesn’t offer an advanced key system.